It's Not Too Early

 Why Fall?
 Because Biology Doesn't Wait

-You don't get a second chance to influence what happens in the soil over winter.
-By applying your residue program immediately after harvest, you jumpstart microbial activity while soil temps are still warm, give microbes time to work before winter slows everything down, and prevent nutrients from being lost or locked up by next spring.
+You do not get a second chance to influence what happens in the soil over winter.
+By applying your residue program immediately after harvest, you jumpstart microbial activity while soil temps are still warm, give microbes time to work before winter slows everything down, and prevent nutrients from being lost or locked up by spring.

 Timing is Critical

 The result?
 Easier planting, better emergence, and more available fertility from day one.
-What you do now doesn't just clean up residue—it builds the foundation for next season's success.
+What you do now does not just clean up residue—it builds the foundation for next season's success.

 ROI That Pays for Itself

 At current fertilizer prices, unlocking just a portion of the nutrients in your residue easily pays for the cost of this program.
-At $25 per acre, you're setting yourself up for a potential $100+ return—and that's before factoring in improved planting conditions or reduced early-season pest and disease pressure.
+At $25 per acre, you are setting yourself up for a potential $100+ return—and that is before factoring in improved planting conditions or reduced early-season pest and disease pressure.

 Think of the nutrients already in your field as money sitting in the bank.
 This program is the key to unlocking those funds and putting them to work for your next crop.